MiriamBraz/rotate3d/README.md

 # rotate3d
-css js rotate image example
+css js rotate image example, so few lines... it seems that magic is being done
-looks like doing magic

 Enjoy!